 getting to know me...

 I have a mom who knows all the latin names of plants and advocated for native plant habitats, a dad who was a pediatrician for over forty five years, and yet I denied the interwoven destiny I was to play out for quite some time.
 I continue to realize how deeply nourishing and powerful connecting with plants, in my case especially ones that heal the body and spirit, could be for me personally and for our community.
-There is nothing more grounding than putting my hands in the dirt, caring for a plant seedling from its inception until it arrives in a mug of tea.
+There is nothing more grounding than putting my hands in the dirt, caring for a plant seedling from its inception until it arrives in a mug of tea or tincture formula.

 I want what has quickly become a deep abiding love of plants and their capabilities to be one that is accessible to all and not intimidating at any level.

 As a herb farmer in Chatham county North Carolina, I get the gift of connecting to the plants at their most basic and complex levels - learning more each day what the seeds, plants, and soil need to become the best medicines.
 This work is both rewarding and challenging, with daily reminders to try my best to live in alignment with nature and to let go when necessary.
 My intention is to grow only what I can sustainably manage, to grow in alignment with ecologically sound practices, and to share what I know about growing, harvesting, and processing with the community at large.

 Lastly, I’d be remiss if I didn’t mention my partner in herbal divinations and adventures - hound of a dog - Ruby Rue.
 Ruby came to me when I was beginning to fall in love with the herbs.
 She is a teacher as well - foraging on blackberry leaves, comfrey, cleavers, and fresh spring shoots of goldenrod - and her intuition is something I love to witness.